-As from January 2016, paternity leave includes 10 days.
-In addition to this paternity leave (granted by Law 19,161), workers of the private sector have three additional days of leave according to Law 18,345.
+Paternity leave includes 10 days.
+In addition, workers of the private sector have 3 additional days of leave according to Law 18,345.
+In the special cases related to the health of the newborn described above, this leave could be extended up to 30 days.

-Newborn care
+Newborn Care

-The pension system also includes a new kind of benefit called newborn care, that allows the mother or the father (it is optional just for one of them at a time) to work part time for the first six months after the birth, to take care of the newborn child.
+The pension system also includes a benefit called newborn care, that allows the mother or the father (it is optional just for one of them at a time) to work part time for the first six months after the birth (or the first nine months in the special cases related to the health of the child), to take care of the child.